Soldier performing a trap bar deadlift during an ACFT strength test as fellow soldiers observe and grade the lift

 Central improvements allow the engine to run more smoothly and sustainably, regardless of whether you’re running, cycling, rowing, or performing in the field.

-What Are Peripheral Adaptations?
+What Is Peripheral Adaptation?

 Peripheral adaptations include: